TN 10 (04-24)

 • Claims filed by the same or different person for 2 or more different periods of entitlement on the same SSN.

 EXAMPLE 1: Claimant was entitled to disability benefits 06/1997.
-His benefits terminated 06/2002.
+Their benefits terminated 06/2002.
 (Prior or earlier claim.)
 Claimant files new (subsequent, current or later) claim for DIB on the same SSN in 08/2006.
 Claimant is found to be entitled to DIB with an onset of 07/2006.

 • One period of entitlement with one or more different claims filed on behalf of different beneficiaries at different times.